Jay-Roy Grot

-Jay-Roy Jornell Grot (born 13 March 1998) is a Dutch professional footballer who plays as a striker or right winger for J1 League club Kashiwa Reysol.
-He also played for Netherlands U21s.
+Jay-Roy Jornell Grot (born 13 March 1998) is a professional footballer who plays as a striker or right winger for Danish Superliga club OB.
+Born in the Netherlands, he plays for the Suriname national team.

 Career

 NEC

 Grot played in Vitesse 1892's youth and then ESA Rijkerswoerd and at ten he was scouted by NEC and joined their academy.
 After 7 years in the academy Grot joined the NEC first team during the winter period of the 2014–15 season.
 In the summer of 2015, Grot signed a 3-year professional deal at the club.

 He made his Eredivisie debut for NEC on 12 August 2015 in a 1–0 victory against Excelsior.
 On 26 November 2016, Grot scored his first goals for NEC, scoring a brace in the home 3–2 victory against FC Twente.

 Despite scoring six goals for NEC in 24 appearances during the 2016–17 season, NEC suffered relegation from the Eredivisie, including scoring against FC Emmen in the first relegation playoff before losing to NAC Breda.

 In June 2017, Grot flew in to Florence for talks with Serie A side Fiorentina, however the move fell through when the clubs couldn't agree on a fee.

 On 22 August 2017, it was announced that Grot was flying to Leeds for a medical and to discuss personal terms with Leeds United, after a bid had been accepted.